serial number 12151

 MODEL Ul22 is a five-valve, including rectifier, transportable

 super heterodyne receiver covering the Medium and Long wave bands.
-EK Cole Southend UK 1950/1 It
+EK Cole Southend UK 1950/1 Original

-is contained in a thermo-plastics cabinet with built-in frame aerials,
+is contained in a thermo-plastics cabinet with two built-in frame

 provision being made for the use of an external aerial in areas of low